 With two snow storms bearing down on us, I went to the store to stock up a few essentials.
 My trip was checkered with three mistakes:

-Mistake #1 I WENT TO THE GROCERY STORE TOO LATE, 7:45am … I should’ve been in line when the doors opened at 7 am.
+Mistake #1: I went to the grocery store too late.
+Even at 7:45 a.m.!
+I should’ve been in line when the doors opened at 7 a.m.

-Mistake #2 I UNDERESTIMATED THE INTENSITY OF THE BATTLE … I should’ve put on a camo football uniform, pads and helmet, and chosen the SMALLER CART for navigating the number of people shopping.
+Mistake #2: I underestimated the intensity of the battle.
+I should’ve put on a camo football uniform, pads and helmet, and chosen a smaller cart for navigating the number of people shopping.

-In the past week, Barbara and I have taken “4 walks in the snow,” and in her words, “I am happy as a clam!”
-She was dressed for success with hand warmers, insulated boots and plenty of layers clothing for the first trudge through 8-9” of snow from storm #1.
+In the past week, Barbara and I have taken four walks in the snow, and in her words, “I am happy as a clam!”
+She was dressed for success with hand warmers, insulated boots and plenty of clothing layers for the first trudge through 8-9 inches of snow from storm #1.

-BOTTOM LINE: She was warm and dry for all 4 of our journeys.
+BOTTOM LINE: She was warm and dry for all four of our journeys.

 How do you spell “CUTE?”

-Off we went on our Snow-megeddon Walk.
-By the end of the week we were pushing through 15-17” of snow.
+Snowstorm #2 came through a couple days after the first.
+By the end of the week we were pushing through 15-17 inches of snow.

 Courtesy of B Rainey Photography

 At the top of our hill, we looked back at our cozy woodland home that God provided for us back in 1983.
-Our 6 kids all grew up here and they have threatened us to NEVER SELL OUR HOME.
-In the words of Bob Benson there’s lots of “laughter in the walls.”
+Our six kids all grew up here and they have threatened us to NEVER SELL OUR HOME.
+In the words of Bob Benson, there’s lots of “laughter in the walls.”

-Our front yard … You can’t see it from here, but on the other side of the white picket fence is “Pandemic Pathway” which we built last April to escape the Covid-19 lockdown.
+Our front yard … You can’t see it from here, but on the other side of the white picket fence is “Pandemic Pathway” which we built last April during the Covid-19 lockdown.